A reliable and easy-to-use smart TV with in-built Alexa, 4K HDR viewing, and bright images.

 The great thing is, you are very likely to find an inexpensive HD TV for even less than that.
 Many great companies, including Vizio, TCL, and Samsung, offer excellent TVs that cost under $200.

-Wall mounting seems to be all the rage these days with TVs.
+Wall mount: Wall mounting seems to be all the rage these days with TVs.
 We are not surprised.
 With a wall mount, you save precious floor space and minimize clutter.
 You also can get a really great viewing angle.
-This TV mount has an articulating arm so you are sure to enjoy the picture to the maximum.

-We are huge fans of this awesome looking set of three recliners.
-You can create the atmosphere of the movie theater — a very upscale one — at home with these comfy recliners.
-Flash Furniture also makes the chairs in a set of two for those romantic nights in.
+Theater seating: You can create the atmosphere of the movie theater — a very upscale one — at home with dedicated theater seating.

 A. Several factors contribute to the relatively affordable price of HD TVs.
 This includes the fact that superior-looking 4K UHD displays are more popular.
 Many new HD TVs are rarely larger than a 32-inch model, and they may lack many important TV innovations like a quantum dot backlight, HDR10 (high dynamic range,) or full-array local dimming for noticeably deep black levels.